 For more details, please see Diversity KPIs.

 To eliminate discrimination arising from lack of understanding and realize a workplace where everyone can work comfortably, it is essential to understand various sexual orientations and sexual minorities correctly.
-With this understanding, in October 2018, the Ricoh Group revised its Code of Conduct to give consideration to SOGI (LGBTQ+), by adding sexual orientation and gender identity in the “discrimination to be excluded” under “3.
-Behaviors Respecting Human Rights.”
+With this understanding, in October 2018, the Ricoh Group revised its Code of Conduct to give consideration to SOGI (LGBTQ+ community), by adding

 We also provide seminars and e-learning training for Group employees in Japan.